cpluspluscrowe/ExcelWrapperCpp-CLI/README.md

 There is also a portion written in native C++.
 This is for easy conversion from Excel Range values to std::string or double.
 You will need to include ExcelWrapper->Debug->ExcelWrapper.lib for the C++ functionality and the corresponding include file Native.h

-Author: Graduate Student Chad K. Crowe
+Created by Chad K. Crowe